mPCiE Modem QMI Interface Internet Connection Setup #1

 You'll see that once the network connection is made the network interface just needs to be configured via dhclient, this has the bonus of automatically configuring routing and DNS.

-Note that though as once the network connection is stopped the interface will need to be brought down (by ifconfig wwan0 down for example) to correct the routing/DNS.
+Note that once the network connection is disconnected the interface will need to be brought down to correct the routing/DNS configuration.

-For automatic connection at power up the below can be added by creating the configuration file /etc/network/interfaces.d/wwan0 with lines below:
+These sequence of steps can be automated by creating the configuration file /etc/network/interfaces.d/wwan0 with lines below:

 Other commands of interest are shown below, for more information see man qmicli